At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 Should I use an online conveyancing company?

-We do not generally recommend using an online conveyancer; though you often pay a lower fee, the level of service will also be lower.
+We do not generally recommend using an online conveyancer; though you often pay slightly lower conveyancing fees, the level of service will also be lower.

 You will rarely speak to the same person twice, and you have to be wary of the extras they add on.